mlochbaum/BQN/tutorial/expression.md

         2×3 - 5
         (2×3) - 5

 I bet if you try hard you'll remember how much you hated learning to do exponentiation before multiplication and division before addition and subtraction.
 Didn't I tell you Earth was a confusing place?
-BQN treats all functions—not just primitives but the ones you'll define as well—the same way.
-They are evaluated from right to left, and parentheses can be used to group subexpressions that have to be evaluated before being used as arguments.
+BQN treats all functions—not only primitives, but also the ones you define—the same way.
+They're evaluated from right to left, and parentheses form subexpressions that are evaluated entirely before they can be used.

 For a longer example, here's an expression for the [volume of a sphere](https://en.wikipedia.org/wiki/Sphere#Enclosed_volume) with radius 2.

         (4÷3) × π × 2⋆3

-The evaluation order is shown below, with the function `⋆` on the first line evaluated first, then `×` on the next, and so on.
+The evaluation order is diagrammed below, with the function `⋆` on the first line evaluated first, then `×` on the next, and so on.
 The effect of the parentheses is that `÷` is evaluated before the leftmost `×`.

 <!--GEN evalexp.bqn
 DrawEval "(4÷3) × π × 2⋆3"
 -->

+The online REPL includes a tool to create diagrams like the one shown above.
+To enable it, click the "explain" button.
+Then a diagram of your source code will be shown above the result each time you run an expression.

-The following rule might help you to internalize this system in addition to identifying when parentheses are needed: an expression never needs to end with a parenthesis, or contain two closing parentheses in a row.
-If it does, at least one set of parentheses can be removed.
+The following rule might help you to internalize this system in addition to identifying when parentheses are needed: an expression never needs to end with a parenthesis, or have two closing parentheses in a row.
+If it does, at least one set of parentheses can be removed without changing the meaning.

 ## One or two arguments?